 The Associate in Arts Degree in Teaching is designed for students who wish to complete the first two years of a baccalaureate degree and transfer to a senior institution.
 This suggested curriculum is designed for persons who plan to obtain a Bachelor of Science in Education degree.
 Arkansas Northeastern College has articulated this degree with Arkansas State University in order to provide a seamless transition between the two colleges.
 The department strives to provide balanced teacher education programs that embody institutional and college goals, the Arkansas Department of Education certification requirements, guidelines of learned societies and professional associations, and contemporary education philosophies and practices.
 There are two (2) degree track options that are available: A.A.T. in Midlevel-Language Arts/Social Studies, and A.A.T. in Midlevel-Math/Science.
 Other course options are available for Arkansas senior institutions and Missouri.
-Students wishing to obtain the Early Childhood Education P-4 Track should complete the Associate in Arts Degree with a an emphasis on P-4 education.
-This Associate in Arts Degree is displayed with the Associate in Arts in Teaching Degree options to provide students with a comparison of the degree program contents.
+Students chosing one of the A.A.T. tracks must complete course requirement and must: